Co-Directors: Neva R. Goodwin, William R. Moomaw

 Anne Marie Codur is a Franco-American scholar, educator, activist and artist, with a multicultural background.
 She obtained her Ph.D. in Economics from Institut d’Etudes Politiques de Paris and was a Post-Doctoral fellow at Harvard University and an associated researcher at GDAE, where she co-wrote several educational modules in ecological economics with Jonathan Harris.
 While at Harvard, she co-founded the University of the Middle East Project (UME).
 Dr. Codur was successively Academic Director and Executive Director of UME, until 2008.
 Since 2009, she has been a Senior Advisor of the International Center on Nonviolent Conflict, lecturing in the US, Europe, and the Middle East, in series of workshops dedicated to the dissemination of the methods and strategies of nonviolent action.
 In 2011, she resumed her affiliation with GDAE as a research associate, taking part in the editing of educational modules and chapters of the ecological economics textbook, as well as in their translation in French, to reach a broad audience of French-speaking scholars and students around the world.

-Colin joined GDAE in November 2019.
+Dillon joined GDAE in April 2020.
 He oversees GDAE’s outreach strategy, email communications, and web development.
-Colin is an undergraduate student at Tufts University, studying Engineering Psychology.
+Dillon is an undergraduate student at Tufts University, studying Biology and International Relations.

 Jeronim Capaldo, Senior Research Fellow